mjyb16/mjyb16.github.io/software.md

 ## Quick links: Key Software Packages and Tools

-Here is a quick table of various software packages whose development I have lead (^), have been heavily involved in as a developer, or have incorporated into one of my other projects in a major way.
+Here is a quick table of various software packages whose development I have led (^), have been heavily involved in as a developer, or have incorporated into one of my other projects in a major way.
 Projects whose code I am presently involved in actively maintaining are marked with an asterisk under the collaboration column.

 Software name | Collaboration | Description
 --------------|-------------------|--------